haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/reference/discover-deploy.md

 There are two default deploy hooks.
 The `pre-deploy.php` hook completes necessary cleanup and retrieval of resources and code generated in the build hook.
 The `php ./vendor/bin/m2-ece-deploy` hook runs a series of commands and scripts:

--  If Magento is **not installed**, it installs Magento with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment, such as Redis and website URLs. **Important:** When you completed the [First time deployment]({{ page.baseurl }}/cloud/access-acct/first-time-deploy.html) during setup, {{site.data.var.ee}} was installed and deployed across all environments.
+-  If Magento is **not installed**, it installs Magento with `bin/magento setup:install`, updates the deployment configuration, `app/etc/env.php`, and the database for your specified environment, such as Redis and website URLs. **Important:** When you completed the [首次部署]({{ page.baseurl }}/cloud/access-acct/first-time-deploy.html) during setup, {{site.data.var.ee}} was installed and deployed across all environments.

 -  If Magento **is installed**, performs any necessary upgrades.
 The deployment script runs [`bin/magento setup:upgrade`]({{ page.baseurl }}/install-gde/install/cli/install-cli-subcommands-db-upgr.html) to update the database schema and data (which is necessary after extension or core code updates), and also updates the [deployment configuration]({{ page.baseurl }}/config-guide/config/config-php.html), `app/etc/env.php`, and the database for your environment.
 Finally, the deployment script clears the Magento cache.

 -  The script optionally generates static web content using the command [`magento setup:static-content:deploy`]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-static-view.html).

 -  Uses scopes (`-s` flag in build scripts) with a default setting of `quick` for static content deployment strategy.
 You can customize the strategy using the environment variable [`SCD_STRATEGY`](http://devdocs.magento.com/guides/v2.2/cloud/env/environment-vars_magento.html).
-For details on these options and features, see [Static files deployment strategies](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.html) and the `-s` flag for [Deploy static view files](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-view.html).
+For details on these options and features, see [静态文件部署策略](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-deploy-strategies.html) and the `-s` flag for [部署静态视图文件](http://devdocs.magento.com/guides/v2.2/config-guide/cli/config-cli-subcommands-static-view.html).

 <div class="bs-callout bs-callout-info" id="info">
   <p>Our deploy script uses the values defined by configuration files in the <code>.magento</code> directory, then the script deletes the directory and its contents.
 Your local development environment is not affected.</p>